kitnil/awesome/README.md

 - [guile-json](https://github.com/aconchillo/guile-json) - JSON module for Guile
 - [pink](https://github.com/namin/pink) - Collapsing Towers of Interpreters (in Scheme)
 - [single_cream](https://github.com/rain-1/single_cream) - single file scheme interpreter with tail call optimization
-- [xiphos](https://github.com/crosswire/xiphos) - Xiphos is a Bible study tool written for Linux, UNIX, and Windows using GTK, offering a rich and featureful environment for reading, study, and research using modules from The SWORD Project and elsewhere.
 - [ol](https://github.com/yuriy-chumak/ol) - Otus Lisp (Ol in short) is a purely* functional dialect of Lisp.
 - [sigscheme](https://github.com/uim/sigscheme) - A R5RS Scheme interpreter for embedded use
 - [guix-channel](https://github.com/jsoo1/guix-channel) - My corner of guix packages.
 They are either works in progress or have licenses that do not necessarily belong in a libre distribution.